fuse-box/fuse-box/docs/quantum.md

 Which is less efficient than just declaring it in the if statement.

-Quantum works with [EnvPlugin](/plugins/env-plugin#usage) therefore all the environmental variables will be replaced accordingly.
+Quantum works with [Env Plugin](/plugins/env-plugin#usage) therefore all the environmental variables will be replaced accordingly.

 ## Configuration